apurvasijaria/goodreads_scraper/README.md

 - **b_id**: Goodreads ID of the Book from book's main page url

 ### *quotes_from_book*
-Extracts all quotes about a book
+Extracts all quotes from a book

 ###### Information extracted:
 - Quote